Pizza dough,

-The pizza dough calculator is a free tool that takes your target pizza count, dough ball weight, hydration percentage, salt percentage, and yeast type โ then returns gram-precise flour, water, salt, and yeast measurements using baker's percentage math.
+The pizza dough calculator above takes your target pizza count, dough ball weight, hydration percentage, salt percentage, and yeast type, then returns gram-precise flour, water, salt, and yeast measurements using baker's percentage math.
 It handles Neapolitan, New York, pan, Detroit, and any other style you want to make.

 Each step below covers a key decision you'll make when setting up your dough.
 Expand any section for the full explanation, including common mistakes to avoid.